How to use 〜じゃない(= janai) & 〜んじゃない(=~ njanai)

 = Isn’t this delicious?

 Note : The same as a) and b). e) sounds more enthusiastic.
-But actually many young people tend to use the f) form when they express their opinion to avoid offering straight reaction.
+But actually many young people tend to use the f) form when they express their opinion to avoid offering a straight reaction.

 g) そんなことどうでもいいじゃないか。(male speech, rough.)